 As a result of the federal government's sequestration which went into effect March 1, 2013, an allowance of approximately \$3 million was recorded in March 2013, reflecting our expectation that the amount of 1603 Cash Grant Proceeds likely to be received by Avra Valley would be reduced by 8.7% of the application amount.
-In June 2013, Avra Valley received approximately \$24 million in 1603 Cash Grant Proceeds and subsequently paid off the \$4 million cash grant bridge loan.
+Assuming receipt of the anticipated 1603 Cash Grant Proceeds, we estimate that approximately \$4 million will be used to pay off Avra Valley's cash grant bridge loan and that the remaining approximately \$20 million will be retained by the project.